shelleywong/shelleywong.github.io/index.md

 ## RELEVANT PROJECTS AND EXPERIENCES

+* Rust and WebAssembly Research Project:
+  * Comparing the performance of WebAssembly (Wasm), written in Rust, with the performance of JavaScript (JS) for running computationally intensive functions in a browser.
+  * Included a review of the literature on Wasm, JS, and Web-based performance, and a research paper and presentation from my experience.

 * ClassroomWhoIs (in progress):
   * Developing an app to help teachers and students learn each other’s names.
   * Initially created for Intro to Web Programming (CINS110) in HTML, CSS, and Javascript.
   * Redeveloped as a web app for Web Programming Fundamentals (CINS 465) in Django and Vue.js, adding a user login system and a real-time chat system, with Foundation for responsive design.
   * Now independently working on converting the idea to a mobile app with Flutter, Google’s UI toolkit for crafting native apps.

 * Secret Santa Site:
   * Developing a Secret Santa website with my partner to facilitate Christmas gift